AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 **DeepPoly** records a numerical interval, one affine (linear-plus-constant) lower expression, and one affine upper expression for each neuron.
-For an unstable ReLU, it keeps the upper chord and one of Triangle's two lower lines:
+For an unstable ReLU, it stores exactly one of Triangle's two lower lines,
-$h\geq0$ or $h\geq z$.
+$h\geq0$ or $h\geq z$, together with the upper chord.

+DeepPoly decides which lower bound to retain with its **min-area heuristic**.
+Both candidates share the same upper chord, so DeepPoly compares the area between each candidate and that chord.
+This area is a geometric proxy for how much spurious region the relaxation admits.
+A point in that region satisfies the relaxed inequalities while falling outside the exact ReLU graph.
+Choosing the smaller-area candidate heuristically reduces this spurious region and preserves more information.

-To compare those two choices, place them inside the sound family
+To derive which candidate has the smaller area, place both inside the sound family

 $$
 \lambda z_2\leq h_2,
 \qquad 0\leq\lambda\leq1.
 $$

-The two lines that DeepPoly considers are the endpoints: $\lambda=0$ gives
+The two candidates are the endpoints: $\lambda=0$ gives $h_2\geq0$, and
-$h_2\geq0$, and $\lambda=1$ gives $h_2\geq z_2$.
-The values between them make
-the selection rule easy to derive.
-DeepPoly stores only the selected endpoint.

-All of these lower lines are sound, but they do not give equally tight enclosures.
-Because they share the same upper chord, DeepPoly measures the area between each lower line and that chord.
-A smaller area admits fewer points that lie inside the relaxation but not on the exact ReLU graph, so it preserves more information.
-DeepPoly chooses the endpoint with the smaller area; this is its **min-area heuristic**.
-We will derive the concrete choice after seeing back-substitution.
+$\lambda=1$ gives $h_2\geq z_2$.
+DeepPoly stores the endpoint with the smaller area.
+The intermediate values of $\lambda$ provide one area formula that covers both endpoints.
+We will use that formula to derive the concrete switch rule after seeing back-substitution.

 ### Why the constraints do not multiply